HughP/dnj-corpus/README.md

 #### Reasonable characters needed for French

-French is the National language in the country where the desist population of Eastern Dan speakers reside.
+French is the national language in the country where the desist population of Eastern Dan speakers reside.
 It makes some sense to add the necessary characters to a text input solution.
 However, those characters are separated out so that it is possible to design a text input solution without them.

 ###### Based on rules presented in 1994
 French is used in the book but there is no indication or attempt to define French writing norms or requirements as they are applied in Ivory Coast (Côte d'Ivoire).